 Why are we going straight down?
-The ground is getting closer and the parachute is below me.
-Iknownothing about skydiving, but Iknow this isn't right.
+The ground is getting closer and the parachute is below me.lknownothingaboutskydiving,butlknow this isn't right.
 The next minute, I'm lying face down on the ground with an unconscious man strapped to my back.
-When I went to roll him off me, I had the most brutal and heart breaking realization of my entire life.
-I couldn't move my legs.
+When I went to roll him off me, I had the most brutal and heart breaking realization of my entire life. couldn't move my legs.
 At all.